lucaferrari77/FromZeroToHero_Parma/FromZeroToHero_Parma/Readme.md

 2. Your own active Azure Subscribtion
 3. Your own [Microsoft Fabric Trial](https://learn.microsoft.com/en-us/fabric/get-started/fabric-trial)

-## 1 - End to End Analytic scenario
+## What feature will you use during the session

 During this session you will explore Microsoft Fabric capabilities and you will use:
 1. Workspace
-2. Lakehouse/Warehouse to build the [Medallion architecture](https://learn.microsoft.com/en-us/azure/databricks/lakehouse/medallion)
+2. Lakehouse and Warehouse to build the [Medallion architecture](https://learn.microsoft.com/en-us/azure/databricks/lakehouse/medallion)
 3. Data Flow Gen2
 4. Pipelines
-5. Notebook
+5. Notebooks
 6. SQL Endpoints
 7. Datasets
-8. PowerBI report
+8. PowerBI reports
+9. EventStream
+10. KQL Database and Queryset
+12. Data Activator - Reflex

+## 1 - End to End Analytic scenario

 The following image shows the lakehouse end-to-end architecture.
 The components involved are described in the following list.
 ![Diagram of the end-to-end architecture of a lakehouse in Microsoft Fabric.](/FromZeroToHero_Parma/Images/lakehouse-end-to-end-architecture.png)